AlternC/website/Install-en.md

 Pre-installation
 ================

-AlternC works well with Linux Debian distribution, either Squeeze, Wheezy (or Jessie as a pre-release).
+AlternC works well with Linux Debian distribution, either Wheezy, Jessie (or Stretch as a pre-release).

 To install AlternC, you'll need: